Pineapple Upside Down Cake

 - Once you removed the cake from the oven, immediately run a knife around the inside edges of the pan to loosen cake.

-- First, it is very important to let the cake cool for about 15 minutes, otherwise, the cake is too tender and it may break if you attempt to invert it hot out of the oven.
+- It is very important to let the cake cool for about 15 minutes, otherwise, the cake is too tender and it may break if you attempt to invert it hot out of the oven.

 - Don’t wait too long to invert the cake.
 If you let the cake fully cool in the pan, it will stick to it and you will most likely break when you try to invert it.